-- 1. The Union and Company agree to maximize the benefit of any original equipment manufacturers warranties to HVC, and Article 3.07(c) shall not apply to this type of warranty work.
-This work will be reviewed under Article 3.07(d)(ii).
-Other warranty work will follow the processes outlined in Article 3.07. - In the case of equipment failures, the Company will ask qualified employees, who have indicated they are interested in overtime, to work overtime.
-If sufficient overtime is not immediately available, the Union agrees that the 30 day notice process will not apply and contractors may be used. - 3.
-When there is planned work ("peak work") that cannot be completed by HVC employees in the required time frame, the Company will canvass qualified employees, from the crews that normally do that work, for overtime opportunities.
-If overtime is not available or sufficient to cover the peak work, the Company may contract out that work following the 30 day notice process. - 4.
+- The Company will canvass for overtime prior to giving 30 day notice for this work - 4.
 In any cases where overtime has been committed to and subsequently withdrawn, for whatever reason, the Union agrees that the Company can contract out without the 30 day notice requirement. - 5.
 Vendors can manage inventory and deliver products around the property provided the 30 day notice process is followed. - 6.
-Article 3.07 does not apply to contracted work that has historically been performed by non-bargaining unit employees (staff employees).
+Article 3.07 does not apply to contracted work that has historically been performed by non-bargaining unit employees (Staff employees).

-In witness whereof the Parties hereto have executed this Letter of Understanding on the 28th day of July 2017.
+In witness whereof the Parties hereto have executed this Letter of Understanding on the 16th day of September 2021.